Euthyrox Side Effects

 Generic Name: levothyroxine

-Note: This document contains side effect information about levothyroxine.
-Some of the dosage forms listed on this page may not apply to the brand name Euthyrox.
+Note: This page contains information about the side effects of levothyroxine.
+Some of the dosage forms included on this document may not apply to the brand name Euthyrox.

-Some side effects of Euthyrox may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Euthyrox may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer